open/close all folders

 - All Animals Are Dogs: She acts more like a pet dog than anything.
 She begs, she whimpers, she wags her tail, she crawls through doggy doors, and she watches McLeach's catches like a guard dog.
 She also is as sneaky - and smart about it - as any hound dog.

-- Butt Monkey: Much of her screen time consists of her being abused by McLeach both physically and verbally.
+- Butt-Monkey: Much of her screen time consists of her being abused by McLeach both physically and verbally.

 - The Dragon: To McLeach, almost literally.

 - Karma Houdini: Survives the film and gets off scot-free for her aid in McLeach's poaching operations.
 Somewhat justified as she was his pet and didn't really have a choice in the matter.

 - The Millstone: Often bungles up McLeach's plans.